slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Being relevant in the age of LLMs is really hard.
 What’s left for humans?
 The physical world and providing news to the LLM.

+Hints:

+- LLMs is a blurry jpeg of the web.
+- LLMs offers paraphrases, whereas search engines offer quotes.
+- LLMs are essentially connection machines trained to find the linkages between concepts.
+- LLMs are like an autocorrect system on steroids.

 > *"AI is intelligence acceleration." (...)
 "Sleeping on a plane is the closest there is to teleportation."
 -- Pedro Domingos [1965]*